 - Process Step is a part of a developmental process flow and is used to provide a continuous flow of value through the agile process.
-It depends on the program you select.
+The field will display the process flow from the primary program associated with the epic.
+Select the + Show More Process Flows link to display process steps associated with additional programs.
 If the Map Process Steps to States option is enabled on the Process Flows page, then when you set a process step and save the feature, the state will be changed based on its association with the process step.

 - Active indicates if a theme is active or inactive.
 Some reports across the application, such as Investment vs. Actuals, Roadmaps, and Forecast, show only active themes.

 - Strategic Initiative connects a theme to a strategic initiative.